These regulations are subject to revision by the Traffic and Parking Authority.

 The purpose of these regulations is to facilitate the safe and orderly conduct of university business and provide parking facilities in support of this function within the limits of available space.

-Parking and Transit Services and the UT Police Department are responsible for implementation and enforcement of these regulations.
-Records are maintained by Parking and Transit Services, 865-974-6031.
+Parking and Transportation Services and the UT Police Department are responsible for implementation and enforcement of these regulations.
+Records are maintained by Parking and Transportation Services, 865-865-974-6031.

 The university shall have no responsibility for loss or damage to any vehicle or its contents operated or parked on the Knoxville campus of The University of Tennessee.